|

 Strawberryswirl

 Walt Disney and its ESPN and ABC units have been accused in a federal lawsuit of infringing technology for interactive TV.
 Sounds bad, go check it out.
 It's always fun to hear about the goody-goodies getting nailed.
+Smile

 Strawberryswirl